Medve01/RevolutMerchantCLI/README.md

    ```bash
    ./revcli order create 100 EUR -e sandbox
    ```

+The webhook listener will print all incoming requests with their details (method, URL, headers, body) to help you debug your webhook integration.

 Note: The ngrok URL changes each time you restart ngrok unless you have a paid account.
 Make sure to update your webhook URL in Revolut when this happens.